Artawi oil field

 The Artawi oil field is an oil field located in Basra Governorate.
 It was discovered in 1950 and developed by Basrah Oil Company.
 It will begin production in 2018 and will produce oil.
 The total proven reserves of the Ratawi oil field are around 10 e9oilbbl, and production will be centered on 250000 oilbbl/d.

+In January 2025, French energy giant TotalEnergies announced that they were building a plant to process gas that was flared off from the Ratawi field.